JoseRaul21/RL-agent-for-soccer/README.md

 # RL DDQN agent for soccer
-I have created this environment for the purpose of exploring different RL algorithms, but in the end made it to work only with DDQN on a semi-decent level.
+I have created this environment for the purpose of exploring different RL algorithms, but in the end made it to work only with DDQN on a semi-decent level while tweaking environment rewards a little bit.